 - Jewelry should be worn with discretion and should not interfere with patient or student safety.
-The faculty/clinical staff may ask a student to remove jewelry deemed inappropriate. - No facial piercings are allowed. - No more than one pair on earrings on each ear.
+It is recommended small diameter earrings be worn in the clinical setting for safety reasons.
+The faculty/clinical staff may ask a student to remove jewelry deemed inappropriate. - No facial piercings should be visible during clinical time.